aminrj/aminrj.github.io/_posts/2024-01-17-kubernetes-security-logs-monitoring.md

-in this tutorial, we will monitor kubernetes audit logs using the grafana, loki, promtail and prometheus stack. the goal is to quickly bootstrap a security-monitored kubernetes cluster using kubernetes vanilla audit capability. our setup is described in the figure bellew:
+in this tutorial, we will monitor kubernetes audit logs using the grafana, loki, promtail and prometheus stack. the goal is to quickly bootstrap a security-monitored kubernetes cluster using kubernetes vanilla audit capability. our setup is described in the figure below:

 :construction: **todo:** add architecture diagram here

-## configure kubernetes audit policy
+## Configure Kubernetes audit policy

 we start by creating a new kubernetes cluster using minikube so that you can redo this tutorial and test the setup before trying it on a cloud deployed cluster.